hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 - Shallow copy objects
 - Call function with multiple parameters

 Spread Operator

 Expand any 'iterable' such as a string or array into an array.
-For passing multiple arguments to mthod.
+For passing multiple arguments to method.
-The syntaxx uses the ellipsis symbol( ... ).
+The syntax uses the ellipsis symbol(...).
 Always on the right-side of an equal sign.

 NOTE: IE and Edge do not support spread